HyperKids/brown-orchestra-blog/website-content/slideshow/homepage.md

 data:
   - logo: true
     title: The Brown University Orchestra is back!
-    subtitle: "The Brown University Orchestra "
+    subtitle: The Brown University Orchestra will be performing virtually during the Spring 2021 season.
+Learn more in our latest announcement.
     alt: We'll be performing virtual concerts this semester!
 Read the recent announcement to learn more.
     imagesrc: /images/buo-1.jpg